BitcoinDesign/Guide/guide/getting-started/software.md

 # Software overview

 Finance is complex and there are many use cases, from giving weekly allowance to a child and selling goods in a store to managing multi-billion dollar retirement funds and hectic day trading.
-So we end up with many different applications solutions for the various uses cases.
+So we end up with many different application solutions for the various use cases.
 Bitcoin being a global currency adds another layer of complexity as the software may need to be adapted to different languages, cultures and legal frameworks.
 When designing, it's a good idea to have a feel for this landscape and know where your product fits.
 Here is an overview of several common and specialized categories.

 ## Command-line interfaces (CLI)